arman-101/dandelion-wiki/INSTRUCTIONS.md

 4. **Test responsive design** and dark mode
 5. **Follow TypeScript** strict mode requirements
 6. **Maintain consistency** with existing code style
+7. **🚨 CRITICAL: Follow SEO & Title Requirements** for all new pages
+8. **Use server/client component pattern** for proper metadata
+9. **Test page titles** appear correctly in browser
+10. **Ensure proper navigation** between pages

+### 🎯 **SEO & Title Requirements (MANDATORY)**

+**EVERY new page MUST:**
+- Use the server/client component pattern
+- Export proper `metadata` using utility functions
+- Follow the exact title format: "Name | The Dandelion Dynasty Wiki"
+- Include OpenGraph and Twitter metadata
+- Have proper navigation (prev/next/return links)
+- Be registered in the appropriate data arrays

+**NEVER:**
+- Create pages without proper metadata
+- Use hardcoded titles without "Wiki" suffix
+- Mix server and client code in the same component
+- Skip the navigation setup

 This wiki is a labor of love for the Dandelion Dynasty series.
 Maintain the high quality and attention to detail that makes it special! ✨